oracle-livelabs/pts/ai-vector-search-fundamentals/2-embedding_models/text_embeddings.md

     ![table columns](images/parks_columns1.png " ")

-2. Next will add a new column to the table of type VECTOR.
+2. Next we will add a new column to the table of type VECTOR.
 We will call the column DESC\_VECTOR.

     ```
     <copy>